 When discussing investor behavior it is helpful to first understand the specific thoughts and actions that lead to poor decision-making.
 Investor behavior is not simply buying and selling at the wrong time, it is the psychological traps, triggers and misconceptions that cause investors to act irrationally.
-That irrationality leads to buying and selling at the wrong time, which leads to underperformance.
+That irrationality leads to buying and selling at the wrong time, which contributes to underperformance (by about 6% annually over the long term, according to this report).

 If given a choice, would you prefer to reach retirement with 79% more money than the typical investor?
 Easy question, right?